 The Galapagos Islands are a great place for a family vacation.
 The Galapagos Islands were one of our favorite family trips to date!
 I will say that this trip is better for older kids.
 At 8, we felt it was perfect for Milana and she learned so much on this trip and was able to keep up on all the hikes.

 None of the places we went to were stroller friendly, so if you have kids who need a stroller, wait a few years until they can walk for longer distances.
 I can’t imagine baby wearing on any of the trails we went on, just not very safe.
 Also if you have kids, regardless of age, that don’t listen to direction, you should probably skip this trip.
 There are lots of dangerous areas and you hike close to big cliff drops, so it’s essential that your children listen to you and the guides or risk injury.

 On your way home, if you are flying through the GPS airport, you’ll find a lounge where you can use your Priority Pass membership.
 We found it funny that an airport in the middle of nowhere has a really nice lounge yet LAX lacks greatly in this department!
 Galapagos Ecological Airport was built in 2012 to run solely on solar and wind power, and 80% of its infrastructure is made from materials recycled from the old building.
 It even has mechanical shutters that open and close depending on the building’s heat and CO2 levels.
 Fresh water comes care of the airport’s own desalination plant, which converts local seawater.
 It’s rated as the world’s most environmentally friendly airport.
 We even had some finches join us!

-We absolutely loved the Galapagos Islands and hope this guide will help you plan your own family trip to the islands!
+We absolutely loved visiting the Galapagos Islands with kids and hope this guide will help you plan your own family trip to the Galapagos islands!
 Want to read this later?
-Pin this image to save for later.
+Pin one of the images below.